 TL;DR: AI agents are only as good as the context you give them.
 This article breaks down the Claude Stack: a 5-layer framework (Agents, Skills, Slash Commands, Hooks, MCP Servers) for structuring how Claude understands your projects and workflows.
-Whether you’re new to Claude Code or looking to level up your setup, this article walks through when and how to use each layer.
+I’ll explain when to use each layer, and when not to.

 The Shift to Agentic Programming

-Traditional programming required developers to think through every edge case, every decision path.
-Agentic programming inverts this: you describe what you want, and the agent figures out how to achieve it.
+Instead of thinking through every edge case yourself, you describe what you want, and the agent figures out how.
 The agent becomes your collaborator, not just your tool.
+That’s the shift.

-But this power comes with a challenge: how do you guide an intelligent, autonomous agent effectively?
+But this comes with a challenge: how do you guide an intelligent, autonomous agent effectively?

 What is Context Engineering?